halkyonio/operator/README.md

 ## Introduction

-The purpose of this project is to develop a Kubernetes `Custom Resource Definition` called `Component CRD` able to install a Microservices Application such as `Spring Boot` on Kubernetes / OpenShift or to deploy a
-Service available from a Service Broker Catalog.
+The purpose of this project is to develop a Kubernetes `Custom Resource Definition` called `Component CRD` and [Kubernetes Operator](https://goo.gl/D8iE2K) able to install a Microservice Application such as `Spring Boot` on a cloud platform: Kubernetes or OpenShift or to deploy a Service using the help of Service Broker Catalog.

-The CRD contains `METADATA` information about the framework/language to be used to install the Pod - Linux container on the cloud platform, the strategy to be used to install the project (Development mode or CI/CD build) like also to configure the microservice and toi pass `env var, secret, ...`
+The CRD contains `METADATA` information about the framework/language to be used to install the Pod - Linux container on the cloud platform, the strategy to be used to install the project (Development mode or CI/CD build) like also to configure the microservice and to pass `env var, secret, ...`

 The deployment or installation of an application in a namespace will consist in to create a `Component` yaml resource file defined according to the
 [Component API spec](https://github.com/snowdrop/component-operator/blob/master/pkg/apis/component/v1alpha1/component_types.go#L11).

-When they will be created, then the `Component operator` which is a Kubernetes [controller](https://goo.gl/D8iE2K) will execute different operations to create :
+When the CRD resource is consumed by the Kuke Api Server, then the `Component operator` will execute different operations to create :
-- For the `component-runtime` a development's pod running a `supervisord's daemon` able to start/stop the application [**[1]**](https://github.com/snowdrop/component-operator/blob/master/pkg/pipeline/innerloop/install.go#L56) and where we can push the `uber jar` file compiled locally,
+- For the `runtime` a development's pod running a `supervisord's daemon` able to start/stop the application [**[1]**](https://github.com/snowdrop/component-operator/blob/master/pkg/pipeline/innerloop/install.go#L56) and where we can push a `uber jar` file compiled locally,
 - A Service using the OpenShift Automation Broker and the Kubernetes Service Catalog [**[2]**](https://github.com/snowdrop/component-operator/blob/master/pkg/pipeline/servicecatalog/install.go),
 - `EnvVar` section for the development's pod [**[3]**](https://github.com/snowdrop/component-operator/blob/master/pkg/pipeline/link/link.go#L56).